Awards and Prizes

 Kathyrn L. Morgan Award

-Installed in honor of one of the Black community's most cherished and revered elders, this award is given periodically to an adult member of the Swarthmore College Community in recognition of their significant contributions to the lives of African Americans at the College.
+Given in honor of one of the Black community's most cherished and revered elders, this award is given periodically to an adult member of the Swarthmore College community in recognition of their significant contributions to the lives of African Americans at the College; learn more about the recipients.
 These contributions may be in the areas of scholarship, professional services, student life, or mentoring.
 Inaugurated in 1992.

 Jerry Wood Memorial Excellence and Leadership Award